 Lake Charles –

-CPSO Deputy Cpl.
-Brandon Jean was the arresting deputy on this case.
+CPSO Sr. Cpl.
+Ben White and Deputy Kelsey Morris were the arresting deputies on this case.